Illness Guidelines – When You Can Return to School

 Medications at School

 We are here to assist students with their medical needs.
-Parents/ guardians must furnish all medications, although every clinic has stock epinephrine to administer in the event of an anaphylactic emergency.
+Parents/ guardians must furnish all medications, although every clinic has stock epinephrine and stock albuterol to administer in the event of an emergency.
 For grades pre-K through 8, a parent/guardian must transport medications to and from school.
 All medications are kept in locked cabinets in the clinic and are dispensed only as prescribed.

 Per Indiana code 34-30-14, when a student takes a medication at school, the clinic must have the following items in place before any medication can be administered: